-Undiscovered vulnerabilities pose a real business risk: a single undetected exploit can paralyze entire business processes, compromise sensitive data or cause millions in damage.
+Zero days are one of the biggest threats in cybersecurity.
+Undetected security vulnerabilities pose a real business risk: a single undiscovered exploit can paralyze entire business processes, compromise sensitive data or cause millions in damage.
 Those who do not actively secure their digital infrastructure run the risk of becoming collateral damage in the global cyber conflict.

 The digital race between attackers and defenders is a constant sprint.
-Especially when it comes to zero-day vulnerabilities.
+Zero-day exploits, i.e. attacks on security vulnerabilities, are particularly critical.
 This refers to security vulnerabilities that are not yet known to manufacturers at the time of the attack.
 Such exploits often remain undiscovered for a long time and are used in a targeted manner before there is even an antidote.

-The problem is that zero days are hidden everywhere, in operating systems, applications and firmware.
-They act like digital natural disasters, inevitable but difficult to predict.
+The problem: zero days are hidden everywhere - in operating systems, applications and firmware.
+They are like digital natural disasters, inevitable but difficult to predict.

 Manufacturers can communicate the gap openly and patch it quickly.
 Hackers, on the other hand, try to develop working exploits as quickly as possible, often much sooner than security managers can react.